-You should have received communication from us by now about an increase to your RBHS membership payments from 9 October 2020.
+You should have received communication from us by now about an increase to your RBHS premiums from 1 April 2021.
 If you cannot find anything in your inbox or mailbox from us, please let us know as soon as possible.

-There are plenty of reasons that we believe hospital cover is important.
+There are plenty of reasons that we believe private hospital cover is important.
 Things like:

 - knowing you can have access to private hospitals with state-of-the-art facilities

 - not having to spend months (even years) on a public hospital waiting list by going into a private hospital